-The Naked Truth
+The Naked Thruth

-Having a female body, it's a challenge: you should always be thin, body hair is a no go and everybody has an opinion on what you're wearing.
-In 'The Naked Truth, undressing body bullshit' Jozefien Daelemans discusses with candor and whit what it’s like to be a woman.
+In her book Jozefien discusses with candor and whit what it’s like to be a woman.
 From personal stories to research, history and references from pop culture, she tries to answers questions like: Why do we praise motherhood, but do we feel the need to hide or mom bods?
-Why are we so obsessed with looking young?
+Why should our legs look like hotdogs?
 And is the thick booty trend really emancipating?
 You’ll find out in ‘The Naked Truth’.

 ‘The Naked Truth, undressing body bullshit’ was published in September 2019 by Horizon.

-What others say about 'The Naked Truth'
+What others say about the book

-“I love how history, personal stories and empowerment alternate and form a coherent and easy to read story.
-I’m a fan!”
+I love how history, personal stories and empowerment alternate and form a coherent and easy to read story.
+I’m a fan!

-Illustrator and cartoonist
+Illustrator and Cartoonist

-“Read the book ‘The Naked Truth’ by Jozefien Daelemans and the pieces of the puzzle fall into place.
-About women and their appearance and the – almost – universal selfhate for our bodies."
+Read the book ‘The Naked Truth’ by Jozefien Daelemans and the pieces of the puzzle fall into place.
+About women and their appearance and the – almost – universal selfhate for our bodies.

-"This book that could have saved me a lot of energie and brainpower, had I read it when I was 16 – or even 25."
+This book that could have saved me a lot of energie and brainpower, had I read it when I was 16 – or even 25.

-Culture Club (Radio 1), Buchbar
+Culture Club, Buchbar

-“This book should be on the required reading list of every young woman.”
+This book should be on the required reading list of every young woman.